0xPolygon/polygon-docs/docs/pos/how-to/validator/prerequisites.md

 ### Open necessary ports

-- **Port 26656** &rarr; Heimdall service will connect your node to another node's Heimdall service using this port.
+- Port `26656`: Heimdall service will connect your node to another node's Heimdall service using this port.

-- **Port 30303** &rarr; Bor service will connect your node to another node's Bor service using this port.
+- Port `30303`: Bor service will connect your node to another node's Bor service using this port.

-- **Port 22** &rarr; for the Validator to be able to SSH from wherever they are.
+- Port `22`: for the validator to be able to SSH from wherever they are.

 ### Install RabbitMQ

-It is recommended to install the **RabbitMQ** service before setting up your Validator node.
-Please utilize the below commands to set up RabbitMQ (if not already installed):
+Before setting up your validator node, it’s advisable to install the RabbitMQ service.
+You can use the following commands to set up RabbitMQ (if it’s not already installed):

 ```bash
 sudo apt-get update